 One downside of living in Singer is that it can take a long time to commute to work.
 In Singer, the average commute to work is 35.00 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Singer doesn't have a public transportation system that people use for their commute.
+Singer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Singer in 2022 was $15,706, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $62,824 for a family of four.
 However, Singer contains both very wealthy and poor people as well.
 Singer also has one of the higher rates of people living in poverty in the nation, with 50.85% of its population below the federal poverty line.